 In the business plan, this part is where you sell your idea.
 Here, you have the chance to get your potential investors and partners your idea and convince them to get on board.
 On this part, you will tell how great your idea is and the reason why.
 You also explain the type of service that you are planning to offer.
 You can also flesh out your restaurant’s vision and mission here along with the interior design of the restaurant.
 Include visuals of the design elements to break the monotony of a text-heavy business plan.

 It is essential to include the sample menu on your business plan, highlighting the food and drinks because it is the center of the restaurant.
-You must put a substantial effort into incorporating them to your business plan.
+You must put a substantial effort into incorporating them into your business plan.
 You should also include enticing descriptions and a smart format.
 Consult with a design professional to make it look nice.

 The target customers